fkoehler42/rainfall/bonus2/walkthrough.md

 End of assembler dump.
 ```

-A potential vulnerability in this function calling `strcat` wich we already know that it is unsecure.
+A potential vulnerability in this function calling `strcat` which we already know that it is unsecure.

 > Note : The exploit here is very similar to `bonus0`, so we will not explain the whole process with the same level of details.
 In order to be as explicit as possible, we will use the following terms to distinguish the different buffers used in the program :
 - main buffer 1 and 2 : 40 and 32 byte long respectively, declared and filled in the `main` by `strncpy`.